artifishvr/MediaUIDocs/src/content/docs/get-started.md

 ---
-title: Example Reference
+title: Get Started
-description: A reference page in my new Starlight docs site.
+description: A guide to install and set up MediaUI in your VRChat world.
 ---

 Reference pages are ideal for outlining how things work in terse and clear terms.